7Block Labs

 Introduction

-In today's digital landscape, organizations are increasingly required to share sensitive data across multiple stakeholders while maintaining privacy and compliance.
-Traditional data sharing methods risk exposure, fraud, and lack of trust.
-Verifiable Credentials (VCs) — a key component of decentralized identity (DID) frameworks — offer a promising solution to these challenges.
+In today’s digital world, companies are finding it more important than ever to share sensitive data with various stakeholders while still keeping privacy and compliance in check.
+Going the old-school route for data sharing can lead to issues like exposure, fraud, and trust problems.
+That’s where Verifiable Credentials (VCs) come into play.
+They’re a crucial part of decentralized identity (DID) frameworks and provide a solid solution to these challenges.

 What Are Verifiable Credentials?